We may earn money or products from the companies mentioned in this post.

 The next day I added the “string” for the lights with a black Sharpie marker.
 It gave the right look and was easier to control than a thin black nail polish.
 I had my HH do my right hand.

 These are the rhinestones that I used.
 There were 3,000 in the case when I had purchased them from Amazon for less than $3.00.
+(What a great deal!)

 To apply, I put a coat of the top coat and used tweezers to place them where I wanted them to go on the “string” of lights.
+Do this quickly.

 This is how the first one turned out.
 Once I placed all of the rhinestones, I covered each nail with another coat of the top coat.
 One benefit is that because it’s fast drying, there is less chance of smudges or other accidents that would mar the manicure.